 The Woodland Trust 'Green Tree School' Award

 The Woodland Trust 'Green Tree School' Award rewards schools for completing environmental projects and encouraging outdoor learning.
 Our projects, including promoting active travel, recycling and reducing our carbon footprint have enabled us to achieve the Bronze Award.
 We are now working towards the Silver Award!

 The Green Team Photography Competition - Finding a View

-The Green Team is organising a photography competition, called 'Finding a View'.
-As well as taking a great photo, it is a great opportunity to enjoy the world of nature with your family.
-Please could all entries be returned to school by Friday 1st December.
-Everyone child who enters will receive a certificate and prizes will also be awarded.
+The Green Team organised a photography competition, called 'Finding a View'.
+As well as taking a great photo, it was a great opportunity to enjoy the world of nature with your family.

 Eco Council Work 2016-2017

 In October we decided that our Harvest Festival was a great chance to promote environmental awareness.
 Our theme this year was ‘Looking after our World’s Resources’.
 Well done to the different year groups for their research and presentations about recycling, wave energy and the importance of saving water, wind energy and sustainability, with Year 6 pupils below telling us about the ‘Dig for Victory’ campaign and food rationing during World War II.
 Below you can see just some of the generous donations for our harvest table, which we donated to Doncaster Foodbank and M25 (a local charity that supports people who are homeless).

 Eco Council Competition

 We had over 80 fantastic entries for the Green Team’s energy saving competition to mark ‘Switch Off Fortnight’.
 The Green Team met with Miss Walker to judge the entries and it was a very difficult task as so many creative entries were sent in.
 The children’s task was to design an energy saving mascot for Copley Junior School, to help encourage children to look after our planet and save energy.